R3D9477/CppProjectTemplate_VSCodeCMakeTools/README.md

 # Links
 * used in template of ["Qml Multilingual Application"](https://github.com/R3D9477/EmptyQmlMuiApp)
 * used in demo ["Simple Custom Qml Item Qt6 Cmake"](https://github.com/R3D9477/SimpleCustomQmlItemQt6Cmake)

+# Why?
+Why that template?
+Why globbing?
+Because most of IDEs don't support managing of project's files.
+So, in most of cases (in case of mine) it is pain and wasting of my working time to build and support (after refactoring, etc.) project's files tree manually and define each source/include file in the project's file and maintain it all the developing time.
+I prefer to keep project's filesystem cleany.
+And I prefer to use (except very rare cases) one known and standard structure of project's builing script / known and standard tree of file system in each project, etc. I just prefer to use some standard template and know how it works, and don't think about that common things at all every time in each individual project (as it possible).